 What is Brand Management Software?What is Brand Management Software? https://marcom.com/wp-content/uploads/2018/02/img-marketing-group-blog-1.jpg 780 460 Jody Scheldt Jody Scheldt https://secure.gravatar.com/avatar/f7245f12cfeff73b358e764f3dc8f18b?s=96&d=mm&r=g

-Brand Management is a critical priority for marketers who must ensure every touchpoint with a prospect or customer is consistent.
-Since content is often the first impression a customer has with our organization, every asset must reflect our brand promise in a cohesive way.
+Branding and brand Management is a critical priority for marketers who must ensure every touchpoint with a prospect or customer strikes brand consistency.
+Since content is often the first impression a customer has with your organization, all assets must reflect your brand experience in a cohesive way.

 What is brand management?

-Brand management is the process of setting standards and providing guidance for anyone developing branded materials, both internally and externally.
+Brand management is the process of setting a standard marketing practice and providing guidance for anyone developing branded marketing collateral, both internally and externally.
 Stakeholders here include vendor partners, printers, or agencies acting as brand and marketing extensions of your department.
 Brand management is a discipline that matters for anyone who represents your brand on any channel, including email, social media, print media, signage, and more.

-Marketers who struggle to manage this task risk the integrity of their company’s image and promise in the context of the market.
+Marketers who struggle to manage this task and follow brand guidelines risk the integrity of their brand equity and promise in the context of the market.
 Brand management software helps an organization manage their brand globally and market locally while ensuring 100% brand control.

 What does brand management software do?

 The fundamental purpose of brand management software is to build and protect your brand across all the channels used to reach and engage with customers, prospects, and partners.
-Unlike internally-developed processes and systems, brand management software is a unique class of content management technology built especially for the challenges facing marketers.
+Unlike internally-developed processes and systems, brand management software is a unique class of content management technology built especially for the challenges facing marketers and brand managers.

 From Gleanster’s Guide to Content Management Technologies:

-Brand management software helps marketers manage content creation and execution, especially within large, distributed teams who are using an array of online and offline channels.
+Brand management tools like cloud-based software help marketers manage content creation, campaigns, and execution, especially within large, distributed teams who are using an array of online and offline channels.
 To manage that complexity, one key component of this technology is how it scales as part of globally distributed teams and requirements.
-Often, it’s used by large enterprise back-office marketing operations, who keeps the content management engine running.
+Often, it’s used by large enterprise back-office marketing operations to keep the content management engine running, ensuring consistent brand assets and marketing materials are produced.

 Why is brand management software important?

-Brand management software provides a solid foundation for everyone in an organization to communicate services across any channel, on-brand, and in a compliant way.
+Brand management software provides a solid foundation for everyone in an organization to communicate a brand’s product or service across any channel, on-brand, and in a compliant way.
 It serves three distinct purposes:

 - Protection for brand identity and integrity – Your brand is the sum of all touchpoints a customer has with your organization.
 That means every asset carries an enormous responsibility to maintain brand identity.
-If an asset is fragmented, with incorrect branding, messaging, or design, it carries a real risk of degrading the brand as a whole.
+If branded content is fragmented, with incorrect branding, messaging, or design, it carries a real risk of degrading the brand as a whole and derailing your customer experience.

 - Sales enablement tool – Sales teams rely on speed and relevance.
 They need fast access to content that is not only on-brand, but relevant for the prospect or customer they’re serving.
-Brand management software can help a sales team get the approved assets they need – quickly – while giving them the ability to personalize emails, PowerPoint decks, handouts, or other asset types.
+Brand management software can help a sales team get the approved assets they need quickly while giving them the ability to personalize their email marketing collateral, PowerPoint decks, handouts, and other asset types.
 Without it, sales teams tend to “go rogue” and create unapproved, noncompliant, fragmented assets in their attempt to be localized.

 What industries use brand management software?